Record-Breaking Peripheral Neuropathy Screenings by CORONA in Neuropathy Awareness Week - www.lokmattimes.com

 Record-Breaking Peripheral Neuropathy Screenings by CORONA in Neuropathy Awareness Week

-Ahmedabad (Gujarat) [India], June 17: Ahmedabad-based CORONA Remedies, a pharmaceutical company dedicated to promoting good health for all, has ...
+PNN Ahmedabad (Gujarat) [India], June 17: Ahmedabad-based CORONA Remedies, a pharmaceutical company dedicated to promoting good health for all, ...

 Ahmedabad (Gujarat) [India], June 17: Ahmedabad-based CORONA Remedies, a pharmaceutical company dedicated to promoting good health for all, has set Asia record for screening the highest number of patients for peripheral neuropathy using a biothesiometer in a single week.